-- Due to the history of drought events, some municipalities within the County are investigating diverse water supplies could help to protect and mitigate against the impacts of drought events. - Droughts contribute to conditions conducive to wildfires, reduce fire-fighting capabilities, and have negative impacts on agriculture throughout the County. - Per the FEMA Mitigation Ideas guidance, in order to mitigate drought impacts communities may develop drought emergency plans, develop criteria for triggers for drought-related actions, develop a drought communication plan and early warning protocol, develop agreements for secondary water sources to be used during drought conditions, or to establish an agricultural water usage schedule to support recharge of ground water.
+- Due to the history of drought events, some municipalities within the County (Town of Caroline, Town of Ulysses) are investigating how diverse water supplies can help protect and mitigate against the impacts of drought events. - Droughts contribute to conditions conducive to wildfires, reduce fire-fighting capabilities, and have negative impacts on agriculture throughout the County. - Per the FEMA Mitigation Ideas guidance, in order to mitigate drought impacts communities may develop drought emergency plans, develop criteria for triggers for drought-related actions, develop a

+- drought communication plan and early warning protocol, develop agreements for secondary water sources to be used during drought conditions, or to establish an agricultural water usage schedule to support recharge of ground water.
 (FEMA, 2013). - Agricultural producers and rural homeowners continue to be on the front lines of drought risk due to their reliance on precipitation and groundwater.
 Strategies to help these communities combat these stresses are important.